MikeLanier/JMaze/README.md

 ## 09/12/2017
 * on change to entrance/exit combo box, validate selection
+* pick start cell by clicking the random button
 * look at other algorithms
+* images for the random buttons
+* tooltips for controls
+* 3D display of a 2D maze.
+* how to split code in mainframe.java into multiple source files
 ## 09/11/2017
 * ~~entrance/exit cell controls: change to combo box. droplist contains "north", "south", "east", "west", and numbers from "0" to sizeX-1 or sizeY-1.~~